Isidro Rodriguez (politician)

 Isidro Santiago Rodriguez, Sr. (May 15, 1915 – March 9, 1992) was a Filipino lawyer and politician who served as the provincial governor of Rizal from 1955 to 1986.
-Rodriguez was the first Vice President of the International Softball Federation (ISF) and an ISF Hall of Fame inductee.
+Rodriguez was the first vice president of the International Softball Federation (ISF) and an ISF Hall of Fame inductee.
 He is the son of Eulogio "Amang" A. Rodriguez Sr., former Senate President of the Philippines, and Juana Santiago-Rodriguez.

+In July 1986, Rodriguez participated in a coup attempt against the Aquino administration at the Manila Hotel.